 The county board of equalization meets annually in every county and the City of St. Louis to consider such appeals.
 In most second class counties and counties of the third and fourth classes, the county board of equalization meets on the third Monday of July of each year to consider complaints filed by taxpayers.
-In first class counties and the City of St. Louis, the boards of equalization meet the first Monday in July (138.090) and operate until July thirty-first, except charter jurisdictions which operate until the fourth Saturday in August.
-Sections 138.050, 138.100, and 138.170.
+In first class counties and the City of St. Louis, the boards of equalization meet the first Monday in July (138.090 and 138.170, RSMo) and operate until July thirty-first, except charter jurisdictions which operate until the fourth Saturday in August.
+Sections 138.050, 138.100, and 138.170, RSMo.
 In years of general reassessment, the boards in all jurisdictions may begin meeting after July first.
-Sections 138.010, 138.090, and 138.170.
+Sections 138.010, 138.090, and 138.170, RSMo.

 Appeals from the decisions of the board in all counties and the City of St. Louis must be filed with the Commission by September thirtieth of the year of assessment or within thirty days of the decision of the board of equalization, whichever is later.
-Sections 138.110, 138.460.2, and 12 C.S.R.
-30-3.010.
-Appeals are generally heard by a hearing officer of the Commission.
+Sections 138.110, 138.460.2, RSMo, and 12 CSR 30-3.010.
+Appeals generally are heard by a hearing officer of the Commission.
 A record of the proceedings is prepared and a decision, including full findings of fact, conclusions of law, and an order to county officials, is thereafter issued.
-The decision of the hearing office may be appealed to the full Commission (section 138.432), and, under the provisions of Section 138.470.4 and Chapter 536, the Commission's final decision is reviewable by the circuit court in the county where the appeal originated.
+The decision of the hearing office may be appealed to the full Commission (section 138.432, RSMo), and, under the provisions of Section 138.470.4 and Chapter 536, RSMo, the Commission's final decision is reviewable by the circuit court in the county where the appeal originated.